psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 "Gosport, Feb.
 10, 1782.
 "Mons.
 Bonnier,
-"Sir; Please to send by the bearer the wine left under your care by L. P. with forty or fifty dozen more of the same quality, if it can be got: this last let Mr. B. charge to my account.
+"Sir; Please to send by the bearer the wine left under your care by*l.* P. with forty or fifty dozen more of the same quality, if it can be got: this last let Mr. B. charge to my account.
 Give the captain all possible dispatch, and supply with what he may want for the cutter's use.
-I recommend him to your protection, and am, Sir, your most obedient servant, D. Tyrie."
+I recommend him to your protection, and am, Sir, your most obedient servant,*d.* Tyrie."
 "A Monsieur Bonnier, chez M. Dufour, Sellier, Rue de la Cue, à Boulogne."

 *Moses Morant* sworn.